 Microsoft Dynamics 365 requires some knowledge of active directory and active directory federation services.
 You need employees that know SQL server and some staff that knows IIS.
 That’s Microsoft’s web server.

 In addition, your IT team actually needs to know something about CRM itself.
 Then there’s always the question of who do you call when there’s a problem with your CRM.
-If your CRM is down, you need to go and round up a lot of staff members potentially just to figure out what’s going on versus if there’s an issue in the cloud you just contact Microsoft in the case of Dynamics 365.
+If your CRM is down, you need to go and round up a lot of staff members potentially just to figure out what’s going on versus if there’s an issue in the cloud you just contact your Platform provider like Microsoft in the case of Dynamics 365 or your CRM Partner (like Ledgeview Partners).

 If you are ready to explore a deeper dive into moving to the cloud.
 Check out an on-demand webcast, which was presented at our 2017 CRM Conference, on “Considerations When Moving to the Cloud” or simply contact us for a personal conversation.